 Vinyl rolls are an all-around good solution for the floor of a shed.
 Vinyl is waterproof, slip-resistant, and can withstand most household chemicals.
 Plus, it's effortless to clean.
-There is also the option of using vinyl tiles instead of vinyl rolls.

-Durability: Vinyl roll-out flooring is very durable.
+Durability: Vinyl flooring is very durable.
 It's waterproof, resistant to staining from oil and various fluids, and can withstand weather and extreme temperatures.

 Vinyl is comfortable and affordable.